 - Complete the spending on both cards as early in January as possible so you can get the most use out of your pass.

-- Between these two cards, you will have at least 145,000 points.
+- Between these two cards, you should have close to enough points.
 You will have some additional points from the spending, and you’ll have the 10,000 Companion Pass points boost for being a cardholder.
-This puts you well over the required amount for earning the pass!
+You may need to refer a friend or family member or put some additional spending on the card to reach 135,000 points.

-- Once you’ve completed the spending requirement for both cards, monitor your email for your official Companion Pass email notification!
+- Once you’ve completed the points requirement, monitor your email for your official Companion Pass email notification!

 Card Strategy #2 – Two business cards